MeganEDuffy/FISH-546/data/README.md

 4. Spectral Processing

-  Raw MS^e spectral data was imported into Protein Lynx Global Server ver 3.0.2 (Waters, 2016) as .RAW directories Raw data were processed with an intensity threshold of 750 counts and output as 'pseudo MS/MS' Masot Generic Format (.mgf) files
+  Raw MS<sup>e</sup> spectral data was imported into Protein Lynx Global Server ver 3.0.2 (Waters, 2016) as .RAW directories Raw data were processed with an intensity threshold of 750 counts and output as 'pseudo MS/MS' Masot Generic Format (.mgf) files